 Pet Wellness Exams

-Our veterinarians and team serving Staten Island & Bayonne recommend that you bring in your pet for wellness exams on a regular basis.
+Our veterinarians and team serving Staten Island and Bayonne recommend that you bring your pet in for wellness exams on a regular basis.
 Prevention and early diagnosis are the keys to keeping your pet happy and healthy, and scheduling wellness checkups are the only way to ensure that.

 If you’ve got a new puppy or kitten, schedule its first wellness exam between eight and twelve weeks of age.
 Juvenile pets should come for four wellness exams in their first year.
 Once your pet reaches its first birthday, we want to see it once a year until it reaches 7 years old, when it can be considered a senior pet.
 These older dogs and cats should visit our office at least twice a year, because of the increased risk of disease in older animals.

 A pet wellness exam includes a physical inspection of your pet from nose to tail.
 Our Staten Island and Bayonne veterinarian will begin by weighing and measuring your pet, checking to make sure it’s within a healthy weight for its size.
 Obesity is a problem in the pet world just as much as it is with humans, so if your pet is overweight, we’ll explain pet nutrition, activity, and weight loss.

 Our doctor will inspect your pet’s skin and coat, looking for fleas, ticks, and other parasites.
 Parasites such as mites can also infect the ear, so we’ll check there, as well.
 Your pet’s mouth can give clues to an amazing number of physical health problems, so the doctor will check its teeth, gums, and tongue for redness, swelling, sore spots or extremely bad breath.
 Pet breath isn’t always the best-smelling thing, but if your pet’s mouth is exceptionally rank, it can be a sign of an infection in the internal organs.
 The same goes for redness in the tongue or gums; they can be signs of a more generalized infection.